wp-plugins/image-credits-nofollow/readme.txt

 = Are there any known incompatibilities? =
 Please use it with WordPress MultiSite at your own risk, as it has not been tested.

+= Does it work with image galleries? =
+Unfortunately it doesn't work with image galleries.
+Only with media inserted in posts / pages and the thumbnails.

+= Are you planning to make it work with image galleries? = We normally don't use image galleries, so maybe in the future we develop this function, but it's not one of our priorities.
+Sorry :-).

 = Do you make use of IMAGE CREDITS NOFOLLOW yourself? = Of course we do. ;-)